fln/httprc/ca/README.md

 be used as CN in the certificate.

-Generated certificate details can be fine tuned by editing config files ca.cfg, server.cfg and client.cfd acordingly.
+Generated certificate details can be fine tuned by editing config files ca.cfg, server.cfg and client.cfd accordingly.
 Please note that client.cfg is a template for client certificate config.

 Requesting to generate a certificate without first generating a public/private